 Washington State Office of the Family and Children’s Ombuds

 Examples of complaints we investigate:

 Two toddlers often wander unsupervised in an apartment complex.
 A neighbor worries about their safety and calls Child Protective Services (CPS).
 Day after day, the toddlers continue to wander unattended.
 After several more calls to CPS and no response, the neighbor finally calls the Ombuds.

 CPS removes three children from their home and places them in foster care.
 Within a month, the parents provide CPS with the names of several relatives who they would like to be considered for placement of the children.
 Six months later, the children remain in foster care and the agency informs the parents that home studies on the relatives have not yet been completed.
 The parents call the Ombuds.

 We will take further action if your complaint meets these criteria:

-- It violated law, policy or procedure or it was clearly unreasonable, and
+- It violated law, policy or procedure or was clearly unreasonable, and

-If your complaint does not meet these criteria, we will refer you to an agency that can help.
+If your complaint does not meet our investigation criteria, or is outside our scope of authority we will try to refer you to another resource that can help.